Reducing water losses in Municipalities: Key issues and pointers to implementation

 IWA Task Forces recently produced an international ‘best practice’ standard approach for Water Balance calculations, with definitions of all terms involved, as the essential first step in practical management of water losses.

-Benchmarking of Leakage from Water Reticulation Systems in South Africa 2005
+The State of Non-Revenue Water in South Africa